kgrosero/MMIA_NLP_project/README.md

-# Min-Llama Assignment 1
+# MMIA-NLP CLass Project

-This is an exercise for developing a minimalist version of Llama2.
+## Build a Mini-Llama, a minimalist version of Llama2.

 ## Overview